idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 This is also what Daniel, writing to an audience during the Babylonian exile that might include outsiders, gave the literal meaning of hell:

-> <span class="bbq">/Daniel 12:2 Many of those who sleep in the dust of the earth will awake, some to everlasting life, and some to shame and everlasting contempt./</span>
+> <span class="bbq">/Daniel 12:2 Many of those who sleep in the dust of the earth will awake, some to everlasting life, **and some to shame and everlasting contempt**./</span>

 A complication about the biblical-era view, at least in the perception of humans at the time, was that honor was a limited resource (limited good).